 Be sure to consider the benefits of a 529 plan.
 Many grandparents find it to be a particularly attractive investment program.
-Like any other grandparent-owned investment, your 529 plan is not counted as an asset in the determination of financial need for federal student aid programs.
-However, any money actually spent on behalf of the student must be added to student income on the aid application.
-Student assets and income have a much greater impact on financial aid eligibility than parent-owned assets (see Financial Aid Considerations).
-Alternately, you can contribute to a parent-owned 529 plan.
+Like any other grandparent-owned investment, your 529 plan is not counted as an asset in the determination of financial need for federal student aid programs, nor are any distributions from a grandparent-owned plan considered student income starting in 2024-25 as part of the simplified FAFSA.